To make and impact in our world, RISE above the rest – Tuscarora

 Violation of the weapons policy results in suspension from school and in the possibility of expulsion and legal action.
 All students and parents are expected to read and know the county policy related to weapons.

 Academic focus time/Study Hall Guidelines

 Students are provided a block of time during the academic day that is used to help students be successful academically.
 The goals of this time are to allow individual help to students in need while also encouraging students to manage their time wisely.
 It is intended to give students and teachers time to do school-related academic (and, periodically, non-academic) activities that are otherwise difficult to fit into the school day.
 Teachers may use the time to provide individual attention and assistance to students.
 Teachers may require students to complete make-up work or remediation activities.

-RISE Read: Students also have REQUIRED time set aside for reading a selection of their choosing during the first 20 minutes of study hall.
+RISE Read: Students also have REQUIRED time set aside for reading a selection of their choosing during the first 10 minutes of Tusky Time.
 When there is no scheduled activity planned, students may use Academic Focus Time to do school work that is necessary for them to be successful.